shuvozula/eth-runner/README.md

 ```
 $ ./start.sh --metrics
 ```
-Disclaimer: For default data-polling period (5 seconds), not recommended for leaving on long-term, like overnight.
+> NOTE: For default data-polling period (5 seconds), not recommended for leaving on long-term, like overnight.
 It can be taxing on the GPUs, but helpful for debugging/monitoring.
-If required for long-term, better to dial down the pings to periods of 3-5 seconds, or even 1 minute.
-More about metrics below.
+If required for long-term, better to use higher ping-intervals of 1-2 minutes, or even 1 hour.

 ## Usage:
 - Clone the repo.